 Xeomin, Dysport, and Botox are extremely similar to each other.
 Xeomin is very identical to Botox in terms of dosing and its mechanism of action.
 In terms of molecular composition, Xeomin is slightly different to Botox because its active protein is a purer form than the protein found in Botox.
 In fact, it’s natural for doctors to switch between Xeomin and Botox because the dosing are quite similar to each other.
 Meanwhile, Dysport and Botox have differences in terms of dosing.
 It takes 2.5 units of Dysport to accomplish the same effects from 1 unit of Botox.

-Since Xeomin works like Botox and Dysport, Xeomin treatments in San Francisco can last up to 3 months when used to improve areas of facial aging.* It can extend up to 6 months for excessive sweating.* With continued use over time, it has been shown to effectively sustain its muscle-relaxing effects.
+Since Xeomin works like Botox and Dysport, treatments at our San Francisco Union Square office can last up to 3 months when used to improve areas of facial aging.* It can extend up to 6 months for excessive sweating.* With continued use over time, it has been shown to effectively sustain its muscle-relaxing effects.

 * Individual results may vary, and not guaranteed.